 Cost of Solar Panels

-The cost of solar panels is generally calculated using dollars per watt.
+In the solar industry, the cost of solar panels is generally calculated using dollars per watt.

 In 2018, the average installation cost for homeowners was between $2.87 and $3.85 per watt.
-The gross cost of solar panels averages to around $16,000, before tax credits are applied.
+The gross cost of a solar project averages to around $16,000, before tax credits are applied.
 So, if you assume your household would need 5 kilowatts (kW) of power, your solar panels would cost you anywhere from $10,045 to $13,475 after tax credits have been applied.

 Solar Incentives & Rebates

 Since solar incentives and rebates have been introduced, many households have had the opportunity to take advantage of solar energy.
-For example, the ITC (Solar Investment Tax Credit) allows homeowners to receive a 30% tax credit for the purchase and installation of solar panels through the year 2019.
+For example, the ITC (Solar Investment Tax Credit) allows homeowners to receive a 30% investment tax credit for the purchase and installation of solar panels through the year 2019.

 Solar incentives, rebates and tax breaks vary from state to state, so it is important to see what incentives you’re eligible for – based on what state you live in.